apache/beam/website/www/site/content/en/documentation/ml/multi-language-inference.md

 | Some films just simply should not be [MASK] 	| remade 	|
 | The Karen Carpenter Story shows a little more about singer Karen Carpenter's complex [MASK] 	| life 	|

-The full code used in this example can be found on GitHub [here](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference/multi_language_inference).
+You can see the full code used in this example on [Github](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference/multi_language_inference).

-## Multi-language RunInference pipeline
+## Multi-language Inference pipeline

+When using multi-language pipelines, you have access to a much larger pool of transforms.
+For more information, see [Multi-language pipelines](https://beam.apache.org/documentation/programming-guide/#multi-language-pipelines) in the Apache Beam Programming Guide.

 ### Cross-Language Python transform
-Next to making inference on the data, we also need to perform preprocessing and postprocessing on the data.
-This way the pipeline gives clean output that is easily interpreted.
-In order to do these three tasks, one single composite custom Ptransform is written, with a unit DoFn or PTransform for each of the tasks as shown below:
+In addition to running inference, we also need to perform preprocessing and postprocessing on the data.
+Processing the data makes it possible to interpret the output.
+In order to do these three tasks, one single composite custom PTransform is written, with a unit DoFn or PTransform for each of the tasks, shown in the following example:

 ```python
 def expand(self, pcoll):